 About the Router

-The Tenda N301, however, is not so much a showcase of superior technology as it is an example of how a product can be extremely cheap and highly reliable at the same time.
-This small, simple-looking and affordable router is equipped with two antennae and is a great and inconspicuous home Wi-Fi solution.
+The Tenda N301, however, is not so much a showcase of superior technology as it is an example of how a product can be extremely affordable and highly reliable at the same time.
+This small, simple-looking, and affordable router is equipped with two antennae and is a great and inconspicuous home Wi-Fi solution.

 - Ports – Due to its compact size, this router is naturally limited in regard to how many ports can be incorporated into its design.
 Regardless, it still manages to offer 1 WAN and 3 LAN ports.

 - Software – The router comes without any accompanying software.
-It has plug-and-play compatibility and all customization and management is done via a console accessible using any Internet browser.
+It has plug-and-play compatibility and all customization and management are done via a console accessible using any Internet browser.

 - Not many customization options – As you may have expected from a budget router, it doesn’t have all the customizable features that the more advanced models would.